ioki-mobility/ioki-ruby/README.md

   products = platform_client.products
   # returns a list of Ioki::Model::Platform::Product instances

-  stations = platform_client.stations(products.first, auto_paginate: true)
+  stations = platform_client.stations(products.first, paginate: true)
-  # stations are a scoped endpoint within products, to the interface requires
+  # stations are a scoped endpoint within products, so the interface requires
   # either a product or a product id as the first parameter.
   # This call will then fetch the index of stations.
-This example also shows
+Use `paginate: true` to
+  # receive pagination information in the response.
+Otherwise, only the data of
-  # auto_pagination, which keeps calling the index until the last page was
+  # the first page is returned.
-  # fetched.
-Bear in mind, that auto_pagination might be extremely expensive.
+  unless stations.meta.last_page
+    next_page = stations.meta.page + 1
+    stations = platform_client.stations(products.first, params: {page: next_page}, paginate: true)
+  end

   new_station = Ioki::Model::Platform::Station.new(
     location_name: 'Test',
     station_type: 'virtual',
-    lat: stations.first.lat,
+    lat: stations.data.first.lat,
-    lng: stations.first.lng
+    lng: stations.data.first.lng
   )

   created_station = platform_client.create_station(products.first, new_station)